 “Pavane for a Dead Princess,” december Magazine, Spring/Summer 2016

 Wollensky gave me a metronome to keep time.
 And you know it’s just a tick.
 Set it how you want.
 Slow or fast.
 Wollensky said slow, very slow, and now alone with Missy gone and the cold coming on, that’s what I did.
 And in the tick, tick, tick, tick I saw all the mistakes I’d made: taking my problems out on people who had nothing to do with them, quitting in the eleventh when I could’ve finished because a lot of what I learned I still remember — like how copper and tin make bronze, or that book about Odysseus, who went through so much just to get home. continue reading

-“The Rest of the World,” Philadelphia Stories, Fall 2012 & 10th Anniversary Anthology / Poets & Writers’ WEX Award
+“The Rest of the World,” Winner of Philadelphia Stories Marguerite McGlinn Prize, Fall 2012 / Winner of Poets & Writers’ 2012 WEX Award

 “Pretty Girls,” Mississippi Review, Finalist for the Mississippi Review Prize and published Summer 2015

 Dusk and they sat on a lip of sill outside the store, eating tortilla chips, a pair of earbuds spitting Flo Rida between them.
 Amber was caramel, wore a tie-front blouse and combed up her hair in a platinum faux hawk.
 Vanka was pale–pale blond–her face a series of starved planes, though she ate everything.
 Both wore calf-high moccasins and look-alike fringy cut-offs.

 “Cedar Creek,” The Little Patuxent Review, Summer 2015